neurogenetics/Multiple_Phenotype_LocusZoom/README.md

 ### 4. Run the Shiny App
 ### 5. Display All Genes and Download PNG
    Don't forget to click the "Resize" button to display all genes in the region!

+### 6. Alter Plot
+   Shift + scroll to zoom in and out on plot.

+   Click and drag to move up/down chromosome.

+   Click "Data Layers" to alter the display of the variants.